OlegGolosov/FlowAnalysis/README.md

 3. Edit project route in rootlogon.C if needed

-4. Edit the interface files "RunGeneration.C", "RunConvertation.C", "RunFlowAnalysis.C" as required (sometimes you'll need to edit "defines.h" and "ManualFunctions.h" as well)
+4. Edit the interface files "RunGeneration.C", "RunConvertation.C", "RunFlowAnalysis.C" as required (sometimes you'll need to edit "config.h" and "ManualFunctions.h" as well)

 5. Launch root from the project folder and run the desired script